prefko/portable-preferans-notation/README.md

 | A Club     | AC   | W    |

 #### auction
 The auction subsection contains 3 comma separated values which represent the highest bid for each of the 3 players.
+This section is also connected to the **deal order** section, such that the first value corresponds to the first player listed in the deal order.
 This may seem confusing at first, but is actually enough to extract the entire auction.

 We know that the first player has only 3 options: pass, 2 or game.
 Depending on his choice, the second player also has a very limited set of options, and the same holds for the third player as well.